Are We Setting Recovery Weights Too Low? Insight From an FBT Therapist

 What are some of the reasons providers might be setting recovery weights too low?

-• No empirical consensus or guidelines on how to set target weight
+• No empirical consensus or guidelines on how to set the target weight

 • Lack of available growth records data to determine an individualized recovery weight

-• Financial limitations—insurance companies reduce costs by lower treatment limits, which are facilitated by lower weight goals
+• Financial limitations—insurance companies reduce costs by lowering treatment limits, which are facilitated by lower weight goals

 • Weight stigmaeven treatment providers may be susceptible to society’s war on obesity, and consequently may err on the side of under-restoring a teen in recovery.